anxety-solo/sd-webui-notebooks/README.md

 ```
-This thread will be updated until the problems found are fixed:
+А?:

-* sagemaker - notebook not working...
+* SageMaker - notebook not working - ``Is it working?
+Maybe...
+Yes?
-* Extensions are not updating... fixed
+* Extensions not updating - Fixed.
-* And something else...
-I don't know :c
+* Anything else? - Looking for all sorts of bugs :p
 ```